geoskimoto/hydroresearch_grca_dashboard/README.md

 # GRCA_HydroResearch_dashboard
-Simple dashboard detailing sampling locations, operator, point of contact, and other metadata for major hydrology studies at GRCA
+Simple dashboard detailing sampling locations, operator, affiliated research organization, discrete and continuous data being collected at each field site, and other metadata for major hydrology studies at GRCA

 ![hydroadmindashboard](/dashboard_app.png)